tpatterson1996/lcc-metadata-manual/getting-started.md

 You will need to prepare some information and settings before adding your metadata records.

-1. Make sure you have all metadata on hand before you begin the process of adding items \(consult the [**Fields Required for Projects and Products **](/record/fields-required-for-lcc-projects-and-products.md)section of this manual to learn what metadata you will need\).
+* Make sure you have all metadata information on hand before you begin the process of adding items \(consult the [**Quick Reference** ](/quick-reference.md)or** **[**Fields Required for Projects and Products **](/record/fields-required-for-lcc-projects-and-products.md)section of this manual to learn what metadata you will need\).
-2. Make sure to add Contacts to mdProjects and products require one or more contacts.
+* Make sure to add Contacts into mdEditor.
+Projects and products require one or more contacts.
 Personal and organization contacts require a name and email address at a minimum \(consult the [**Contacts**](/contacts.md) section of this manual to learn how to add contacts\).
-Some \(but not all\) projects and products will need to be associated with each other.
-Keep a list of items that will require associations \(the [**Association**](/record/record-associated.md) section of this manual describes the process of making associations, but should not be consulted until the project that will be used in the association has been created.\)
+* Some \(but not all\) projects and products will need to be associated with each other.
+Keep a list of items that will require associations. \(The [**Association**](/record/record-associated.md) section of this manual describes the process of making associations, but does not need to be consulted until the project that will be used in the association has been created.\)

 ---